 Depending on the laptop model, your charger will be designed to provide a maximum power of 45W, 65W, 90W, 130W…

-Battery Removal
+Battery removal

 Removing the laptop battery:

-Charging PC off
+Recharging PC when off

 Charging the battery with the laptop turned off:

-Recharge while on
+Recharge while the power is on

 Charging the laptop and using it at the same time:

-How many hours can I use a laptop with an External Battery?
+How many hours can I use a laptop with an external battery?

 - What type of external PC battery will you use?
-With a DC, AC or USB-C power supply port?
+With a DC, AC, or USB-C power supply port?

-Calculating the average consumption of a laptop
+Calculating the average power consumption of a laptop

 - The estimated duration of tasks you typically perform with your laptop.

-You will find in the battery specifications an indication of the energy stored in the laptop battery, measured in watt hours (Wh).
-Otherwise, you can calculate it by multiplying the voltage (V) by the capacity (mAh) of the battery (image on the left 15 V x 2950mAh): 44Wh
+The battery specifications will indicate the energy stored in the laptop battery, measured in watt-hours (Wh).
+Alternatively, you can calculate it by multiplying the voltage (V) by the battery capacity (mAh) (image on the left: 15V x 2950mAh): 44Wh

-Acer average consumption = 44 Wh / 3.5 h = 12.8 W (watts)
+Average Acer power consumption = 44 Wh / 3.5 h = 12.8 W (watts)

 In addition

-Computer autonomy with an external battery:
+Computer battery life with an external battery:

-Calculate the average consumption of a laptop
+Calculate the average power consumption of a laptop

 - Check the laptop battery power (Wh).